amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 1\.
 Access your AWS Cloud9 Development Environment.

 In the AWS Management Console, go to the [Cloud9 Dashboard](https://console.aws.amazon.com/cloud9/home) and find your environment which should be prefixed with the **EnvironmentName** specifed in the CloudFomation template.
 You can also find the name of your environment in the CloudFormation outputs as Cloud9EnvName.
-Click **Open IDE**
+Click **Open IDE**.

 ![Cloud9 Env](images/0-c9.png)